 Giant Hogweed has been added to Schedule 9 by The Wildlife and Countryside Act 1981 (Variation of Schedule 9) (England and Wales) Order 2010: this means that it is illegal to plant or otherwise cause to grow Giant Hogweed in the wild.
 It is not a native species to the UK, its natural distribution is the Caucasus mountains in North-Western Asia.
 As a non-native species it does not have any natural predators that would normally control its population and as a consequence it has naturalised along watercourses, roadsides, hedgerows, waste places and rough grassland.
 It can cause delays/additional costs on development sites where the plant must be removed as controlled waste in order to comply with legislation.

-The leaves are large and deeply divided and can grow up to 1.5m across and 3m long.
-The flower-head is a flat topped umbel composed of many small white/pink florets; each cluster may be up to a diameter of 0.75 metres.
+The leaves are large and deeply divided and can grow up to 1m or more in size.
+The flower-head is a flat-topped umbel composed of many small white/pink florets; each cluster may be up to a diameter of 0.75 metres.
 Giant hogweed can grow up to 5 metres tall; with stems which are hollow and thick, growing to 10cm across with bristles.

 Cultural control should begin by preventing seed dispersal though seeds will continue to germinate for up to 7 years.
 Seedlings and young plants can be removed by hand but full protective clothing must be worn to prevent any contact with the plant, larger plants can be cut down to ground level or may be dug out though again full protective clothing must be worn to prevent any contact with the plant.
 The taproot should be cut 8-12 cm below ground level.
 Cutting plants at or above ground level encourages vigorous regrowth.
 Plants should be cut every 2 weeks in spring.
 It is not advisable to attempt cutting plants that are taller than 1.5 m.
 Bare areas of soil left after removal of the weed should be sown or planted with native vegetation to help prevent re-colonisation by the giant hogweed.